pretix/pretix-docs/docs/guides/seating.md

 For the **second method**, block the seats for which you want to restrict availability as described under [Blocking seats](#blocking-seats).
 Then, navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans:.
-Under "Allow to buy blocked seats on these channels", select the sales channel for through you want those blocked seats to still be available.
+Under "Allow to buy blocked seats on these channels", select the sales channel through which you want those blocked seats to still be available.

 ### Optimizing seat selection by customers

 If customers are completely free in selecting their seat while placing an order, then this may have undesirable outcomes.
 For instance, customer orders may leave single seats empty, which are difficult to sell to other customers.
-This section tells you how to prevent bookings from leaving single seats empty, and how to enforce starting sales from a certain seat in a row.
+This section tells you how to prevent bookings from leaving single seats empty and how to enforce starting sales from a certain seat in a row.

 If you want to **prevent** bookings from leaving **single seats empty**, navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans:.
 Under "Selection restrictions", check the box next to "Do not allow to leave single seats empty".